Sindhura-b/Traffic-Sign-Classifier/writeup_template.md

 Here are nine German traffic signs that I found on the web:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]
+![alt text][image3]

 ####2.
 This new data set is also preprocessed before starting training and validation.
 The model was able to guess 9 of the 9 traffic signs, which gave a test accuracy of 1.0.
-Here are the results of the prediction:

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This shows that the model performed very well on this new test set compared to the previous test set.

 ####3.
 The top five soft-max predictions show that the model was able to predict the classes of the images in data set with 1.00 accuracy.
 The other four closest predictions are shown in code/html document.

+Here are top five softmax predictions for 5 German traffic sign images:

+![alt text][image4] ![alt text][image5]

+![alt text][image6] ![alt text][image7]

+![alt text][image8]